The puzzle conjecture for the cohomology of two-step flag manifolds: A Pieri rule for label strings

 We start by defining the basic relation $u \xra{1} v$.
 This relation implies that $v$ is obtained by changing exactly two entries of $u$.
 There are 15 possible rules for how the entries can be changed, and in each case there are restrictions on which entries can appear between the entries being changed.
 Each rule is determined by a triple $((a_1,b_1), S, (a_2,b_2))$ where $a_1,b_1,a_2,b_2 \in [0,7]$ and $S \subset [0,7]$.
 The corresponding rule says that, if $u$ contains a substring consisting of $a_1$ followed by any number of integers from $S$ and ending in $a_2$, then one may replace $a_1$ in the substring with $b_1$ and simultaneously replace $a_2$ with $b_2$.
 We will use the following graphical representation of the rule:

 The set $S$ is specified by listing its elements followed by a star to indicate that its elements can be repeated.
 If $S$ is empty, then the middle third of the line segment is omitted.
 The complete list of rules is given in Table~\ref{tab:pierirel}.
-These rules are organized into six {\em types\/} called A, B, C, D, E, F.
+These rules are organized into six {\em types\/} called A, B, C, D, E, F, (these have no relation to the classification of types in Lie theory!).
+Notice that just two of the rules relate $012$-strings, and these reproduce the definition of $u \xra{1} v$ from section~\ref{sec:strategy}; the remaining rules follow a similar pattern.
+As we will see in section~\ref{sec:gashes}, the complete set of rules defining $u \xra{1} v$ arises as a subset of the gashes that can occur in propagation algorithm.

 \begin{defn} Let $u$ and $v$ be label strings of the same length.
 Then the relation $u \xra{1} v$ holds if and only if $v$ can be obtained from $u$ by using one of the rules in Table~\ref{tab:pierirel}.
 In this case we say that the relation $u \xra{1} v$ has {\em index\/} $(i,j)$, where $i<j$ are the unique integers such that $u_i \neq v_i$ and $u_j \neq v_j$. \end{defn}